myandelaepu/kyce-tech/README.md

 # kyrian C. Adimora
-I am a Computer scientist, a Computer Engineer, and a researcher in the field of artificial intelligence and machine learning.
+I am a Computer scientist, a Computer Engineer, and a researcher in the field of artificial intelligence and machine learning with focus in high-performance computing (HPC).
-Hi my readers!
-I am very good at using Python to build machine learning models that solves real-world complex problems.
-My research interest leverages machine learning techniques as a cutting edge for high-performance computing scheduling.
-My main goal focus on resource utilization optimization, job runtime prediction and overall system performance.
+I am very good at using Python to build machine learning models that solves real-world complex computational tasks.
+My curent research interest leverages machine learning techniques as a cutting edge for enhancing high-performance computing scheduling performance.
+The reserach goal focuses on resource utilization optimization, job runtime prediction and overall system performance improvement through efficiently scheduling using ML-based approach.